Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 September 9, 2015, marked the 500th anniversary of the passing of one of the most commanding and remarkable figures in Russian history, Iosif Volotskii.
 It was in his honor that the Association for the Study of Eastern Christian History and Culture held its biennial conference in March 2013, where the first drafts of this volume’s essays were presented.
 The first section of this volume looks at early Eastern Church history.
 The middle section is devoted to Iosif, a passionate and engaged activist, and how some of his interests played out in early modern Russia in places where religion remained paramount.
 How he and any other zealous late medieval abbot, teacher, and father confessor would have related to the issues taken up in the third section on our modern, technologically explosive era is impossible to fathom, but reminds us, as he did his monks, of such timeless wisdom as “it is a great calamity where laws and canons do not dwell.”

 Mining in North America: An Environmental History since 1522

 University of California Press, July 2017

 Over the past five hundred years, North Americans have increasingly relied on mining to produce much of their material and cultural life.
-From cell phones and computers to cars, roads, pipes, pans, and even wall tile, mineral-intensive products have become central to North American societies.
+From cell phones and computers to cars, roads, pipes, pans, and even wall tiles, mineral-intensive products have become central to North American societies.
 As this process has unfolded, mining has also indelibly shaped the natural world and the human societies within it.
-Mountains have been honeycombed, rivers poisoned, forests leveled, and the consequences of these environmental transformations have fallen unevenly across North America.
+Mountains have been honeycombed, rivers poisoned, and forests leveled, and the consequences of these environmental transformations have fallen unevenly across North America.

 Drawing on the work of scholars from Mexico, the United States, and Canada, Mining North America examines these developments.
 It covers an array of minerals and geographies while bringing mining into the core debates that animate North American environmental history.
 Taken all together, the essays in this book make a powerful case for the centrality of mining in forging North American environments and societies.